-CNCO is one of the most-feted new groups in music history.
-Christopher (Ecuador), Erick Brian (Cuba), Joel (Mexico), Richard (Dominican Republic) and Zabdiel (Puerto Rico) are the members of CNCO; they're talented singers and dancers who range in age from 16 to 21.
-The group emerged from Univisión's musical competition, La Banda, which was executive-produced by Simon Cowell's SYCO Entertainment, the global icon Ricky Martin, Univisión Communications Inc., and Haim Saban's Saban Brands.
+Since their inception two years ago, the Latin GRAMMY nominated pop phenomenon, CNCO has conquered the music industry as one of the most important hit-making groups today.
+Comprised of five young Latinos: Christopher (Ecuador), Erick Brian (Cuba), Joel (Mexico), Richard (Dominican Republic) and Zabdiel (Puerto Rico), the group emerged from Univision's musical competition La Banda, which was executive-produced by Simon Cowell's SYCO Entertainment, the global icon Ricky Martin, Univisión Communications Inc., and Haim Saban's Saban Brands.

-Thanks to the support of their millions of followers, known as CNCOwners, this group has dominated the music industry's most prestigious award ceremonies and will headline at top-tier live venues in the United States, Latin America and Europe this year.
+Thanks to the support of their millions of followers, known as CNCOwners, this group has dominated the music industry's most prestigious award ceremonies and has performed at top-tier live venues in the United States, Latin America and Europe this year.

-This 21-year-old Ecuadorean moved to New Jersey in search of a better life for his family.
-He shined shoes for a time, until he decided to follow his dreams and audition for La Banda.
-Being far from his family motivated him to stand out week after week as one of the favorites on the show, and become a member of CNCO.
+Christopher Velez is 22-years-old and was born in Ecuador.
+At the age of 18 he moved to New Jersey in search of a better life for him and his family.
+He was working hard to help out his household, until he decided to follow his dreams and audition for La Banda.
+Being far away from his family got him motivated to stand out week after week as one of the show favorites.
+He eventually was chosen to become a member of CNCO.

-He arrived in the U.S. with his mother and sister from Cuba just a few years ago.
-He loves to play football, dance, and participate in musical activities at his school in Tampa.
-With only 16 years of age, Erick stole the hearts of the voters and the judges in La Banda, who saw in him a very unique talent.
-His motivation has been his family, many of whom still live in Cuba.
+Erick Brian Colón moved from Cuba to the U.S. with his mother and sister in 2012.
+The 17 year-old, enjoys playing soccer and his favorite team is Real Madrid.
+Erick stole the hearts of the voters and the judges in La Banda, who saw in him a very unique talent.
+His main motivation has always been his family, many of whom still live in Cuba.

-The biggest inspiration for this 18-year-old Californian of Mexican ancestry has been his late grandfather, who gave him the strength to continue singing and to study theater.
-Even though at one point he thought he was going home during the contest, his tenacity, hard-work, and talent ultimately made him one of the members of CNCO.
+The biggest inspiration for this 19-year-old Californian of Mexican ancestry has been his late grandfather, who gave him the strength to continue singing and to study theater.
+In his free time he likes to play soccer, write songs and he also enjoys acting.
+Even though at one point he thought he was going home during the contest, his tenacity, hard work, and talent ultimately made him one of the members of CNCO.

-He grew up in the entertainment world, with a musician and cameraman as a father and a dancer for a mother.
-This 20-year-old Dominican likes to dance and write songs, and share his love of music with his twin brother.
-Since he was 3-years-old, Richard knew that music ran through his veins.
-It was evident to the voters, as well as the judges, who supported him in making his dream come true and becoming a member of CNCO.
+Richard Camacho grew up in the entertainment world with a musician and cameraman as a father and a dancer for a mother.
+Since he was 3-years-old, Richard knew that music ran through his veins; this 21-year-old Dominican also shares his love of music with his little brother, who also is a singer.
+His passion for the performing arts was evident to the voters, as well as the judges, who supported him in making his dream come true by becoming a member of CNCO.

-My life has completely changed.
-It changed in a very crazy but positive way.
-I am living my dream and that of my family.
+“After joining CNCO, my life has completely changed in a very crazy but positive way.
+Now I am living my dream and that of my family.”

-This 19-year-old Puerto Rican knew he wanted to be a singer since he was 12-years-old and was part of a hip-hop and salsa group in his church.
-He is a musician, singer, and ballet dancer.
-His passion for music was clearly visible each night that Zabdiel performed in La Banda.
-He left his soul on stage and won over the audience that made him a member of CNCO.
+Zabdiel De Jesús is a 20-year-old Puerto Rican, who knew he wanted to be a singer since he was 12.
+During his teenage years, he was part of a hip-hop and salsa group at his church.
+He is a multitalented artist, he is a musician, singer, and ballet dancer.
+His passion for music was clearly visible; every single night when he performed at La Banda he left his soul on stage, winning over the audience that made him a member of CNCO.